Unit 5. Attributes

 |There are partitive coordinations as well:|

-The exclusive ‘or’ (‘either … or’) is a partitive bracket or coordination of ‘one’, ‘some’ or another suitable numeral with an ‘and’-construction (i.e. inner partitives), which results in the numeral plus an inclusive ‘or’ construction (i.e. inner and outer partitives).
-If possible, the inclusive ‘or’ – without the numeral – is to be preferred, as it is shorter.
+The exclusive ‘or’ (‘either … or’) is a partitive bracket of ‘one’, ‘some’ or another suitable numeral with an ‘and’-construction (i.e. inner partitives), which results in the numeral plus an inclusive ‘or’ construction (i.e. inner and outer partitives).
+If possible, the inclusive ‘or’ – without the numeral – is to be preferred, as it is simpler.

 |search-fact1 one-acc-acc2 Snark-partacc-partacc3 Boojum-partacc-partacc3.|

 An outer partitive of the bracket’s predicate isn’t in any way special.
 If the predicate has an inner partitive, the object’s outer case is still a plain (non-partitive) case despite the fact that the two cases don’t match.